Apply Now Apply Now Apply Now

 4. Java Full Stack Developer Interview Questions: Security, DevOps, and Architecture

-• What is the difference between monolithic and microservices architecture?
+• What is the difference between monolithic and microservice architecture?

 • What is the Circuit Breaker pattern?